JANUARY 2018: I’ve just added 2 more tools!

 7. Ultimate Landing Page Premium – This is a paid-for app, but it is totally worth it.
 This is the app that I’ve used to create this landing page and this landing page.
 It takes about 2 minutes to do one, and when you get stuck, the support is fast and efficient.
 I have used this app for clients as well – works like a charm!

 8. MailChimp – I used Mailpoet for the longest time.
 It’s free up to a certain number of subscribers, and especially when you want to do newsletters featuring your blog’s content, it is the easiest way.
 But last year I changed to MailChimp, for a few reasons.
 The most important one is that Mailchimp allows you to set up drip campaigns, and it integrates with SO MANY apps it’s ridiculous.
 If you’re starting out, use Mailpoet.
 Once you’ve started to make money and want a bit more, then I would recommend MailChimp.

 9. Upwork – I have written about Upwork a few times, but this website really is my go-to place for anything.
 I regularly get the following services from people who I’ve found on Upwork: virtual assistance; accounting; web development; freelance writing; graphic design – and I find a lot of work on Upwork as well.
 Read more about my various income streams here.

-10. Google Analytics – sometimes I hate it and sometimes I love it, but that is more to do with my traffic than the quality of the app!
-Google analytics is a must for any blogger, to help you see what works and what not.
-It also has lots of useful stats that you can dig into to better understand your readers – and to put in your rate card.
+10. Google Analytics – sometimes I hate it, and sometimes I love it, but that is more to do with my traffic than the quality of the app!
+Google analytics is a must for any blogger, to help you see what works and what doesn’t.
+It also has lots of useful stats that you can dig into to better understand your readers – and to put on your rate card.

 UPDATE 13 March 17: I have just reached a score of 80!
 The winning title: 10 of the most beautiful kitchen backsplashes